 How to Build an Email List

 The first step to building an online business with email is to actually build an email list.
-That means sending traffic to the opt-in page.
+That means sending traffic to an opt-in page.

 Obviously having both time and money is optimal, but most people can only focus on one.
 If we have neither, then the hard truth is that there is almost no chance of generating traffic or building an email list.

 Option 1 will work over time, though only with sufficient time and energy invested.
 Option 2 will work quickly though.

 Yes, free traffic CAN be generated.
 But to do this, it requires time (1-2 hours per day) and energy.

 It takes a lot of perseverance to build a list through free traffic.
 But it can be done!
 Here are some ways to accomplish this…

 Search engines are constantly searching for new content to give to their users.
 If content appears on the first page of a Google or Bing/Yahoo search result, this means a lot of FREE traffic.

 This is where having a blog comes in handy.
 Blogs are easy, and in a lot of cases free to set up.
 Post content daily, using keywords and relevant information to make the blog appear high in search results.

 Include an opt-in box on the right-hand side of the blog.
 The more traffic the blog gets, the more people will opt-in for the free gift.
 It’s that simple.